build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 By creating this CloudFormation stack, you'll set up an S3 bucket, establish S3 notifications that trigger a Lambda function, which in turn initiates a Fargate task.
 The Fargate task runs a Docker container with the `startup-script.py` file, which is responsible for generating embeddings in AWS OpenSearch and for creating a new `carmanual` index.

 After the Cloudformation is executed, drop the pdf representing the car manual into the S3 bucket.
-I have provided the sample test data named `car_manual.pdf` in the data folder.
+I downloaded a car manual available [here](https://ownersman.com/manuals/2023-BMW-X3-owners-manual) as my data source and dropped that into my S3 bucket.
+You can choose any online PDF version of a car manual  or an appliance manual for building this entire tutorial.
 After the event based ingestion pipeline completes execution, this is how the AWS OpenSearch cluster looks like for the index `carmanual`.

 ![Save embeddings in OpenSearch 1](images/opensearch-embeddings-1.jpg)
 ![Save embeddings in OpenSearch 3](images/opensearch-embeddings-3.jpg)